 Transfers of Participants' Balances.
-Transfers of participant balances represent amounts transferred to or from the UGI Utilities, Inc. Savings Plan and the UGI HVAC Enterprises, Inc. Savings Plan (including the transfer of ServiceMark employee balances described above), which are affiliated plans.
+Transfers of participant balances represent amounts transferred to or from the UGI Utilities, Inc. Savings Plan and the UGI HVAC Enterprises, Inc. Savings Plan, which are affiliated plans.

 Notes Receivable from Participants.
 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on notes receivable is recorded on an accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowances for credit losses have been recorded as of December 31, 2015 and 2014.
+No allowances for credit losses have been recorded as of December 31, 2016 and 2015.